gonoph/openshift-cns-demo/README.md

 4. `ocp.yml`: playbook to read in EC2 instances and then run the OCP install playbook.
 5.  `post_config.yml`: playbook to post-configure the OCP instance by adding an admin user, copying the ca.crt, and log in.
-6. `cns_prepare.yml`: playbook to prepare OCP to run the CNS deployment script.
-6. `cns_post.yml`: playbook to add a storage class and prepare OCP to run the CNS deployment script.

 The inventory is in `inventory/demo` and it contains all the hosts for the demo, currently configured for AWS EC2 with one small dns VM, ond 3 4 core VMs